byt3n33dl3/BloodHoundCE/README.md

 BloodHound is created and maintained by the BloodHound [Enterprise](https://bloodhoundenterprise.io) Team.
 The original BloodHound was created by [@wald0](https://www.twitter.com/_wald0), [@rvazarkar](https://twitter.com/CptJesus), [@byt3n33dl3](https://twitter.com/byt3n33dl3), and [@harmj0y](https://twitter.com/harmj0y).

 ## Running BloodHound Community Edition
-Docker Compose is the easiest way to get up and running with BloodHound CE.
+Docker Compose is the easiest way to get up and running with BloodHound.
 Instructions below describe how to install and upgrade your deployment.

 ## Deploy BloodHound
 Deploying BloodHound quickly with the following steps: